 Each individual or team will create a unique Innovation Blueprint that captures your insights and plans for moving forward.
 Learn more…

 EDG has been running tours for over 10 years.
-Tour participants have included: AXA Insurance, Airbus, BBC, Cheers Publishing - China, Healthcare Executives and Investors - China (in partnership with eWalking), IWB - Industrielle Werke Basel, (an energy company), Johnson and Johnson, Lufthansa Technik, Mayo Clinic, Nyt Hospital North Zealand – Denmark, Panera Bread, SBB - Swiss National Railroads (in partnership with the Swisscom Outpost), Swiss Post - national post and transportation service, Texas Health Resources, and Université Catholique de Lille - France.
+Tour participants have included: AXA Insurance, Airbus, Alibaba, BBC, Cheers Publishing – China, Healthcare Executives and Investors – China, IWB – Industrielle Werke Basel, (an energy company), Johnson and Johnson, Lufthansa Technik, Mayo Clinic, Nyt Hospital North Zealand – Denmark, Panera Bread, SBB – Swiss National Railroads (in partnership with the Swisscom Outpost), Swiss Post – national post and transportation service, Texas Health Resources and Université Catholique de Lille – France.

 “Our week in Silicon valley was a powerful experience with concrete learnings for me and my team.
 We were able to build a robust network we can harness for our open innovation efforts going forward.“